melanieinpursuit/portfolio-project-proposal/README.md

 # Module 4 Portfolio Project Proposal

 ## Overview

-**Tommorrow** we introduce the requirements for your Personal Portfolio Project.
+We will soon introduce the requirements for your Personal Portfolio Project.

 Much like in Module 2, you will have the freedom to choose the topic for your application.